 How To Install Webmin on CentOS 7

+In this tutorial, we are going to show you how to install Webmin on CentOS 7 as an operating system.
 Webmin is a web-based interface for system administration for Linux-based servers.
 It’s one of the most popular open source hosting control panels.
-In this tutorial, we are going to show you how to install Webmin on a Linux VPS running CentOS 7 as an operating system.
+Installing Webmin on CentOS 7 is really an easy task, just follow the steps bellow.

 Connect to your Linux server via SSH and update all the currently installed software to the latest version available using the command below: